-The driver components need to be installed in the order described here:
+The driver components need to be installed strictly in the order described here.
+Using any other order is not supported.

 3.1.1.
 Virtual Bus Driver

 - Open the Device Manager (Control Panel -> System & Security-> System -> Device Manager), click on the System Devices, right click on the Chelsio T5/T4 40G/10G Enumerator and select Update Driver Software. - Note In case of Virtual Functions in VM, select Other Devices, right click on Network Controller. - 2.
 Select Browse my computer for driver software. - 3.
 Select Let me pick from a list of device drivers on my computer and click Next. - 4.
 Click on Have Disk Button and on the next screen browse for chvbdx64.inf file and click Open and then OK. - 5.
 Click Next and driver installation will progress.
 Click Finish once the installation is complete.